Know your funder requirements

 Data management plan

-All applications for NERC funding must include a one page outline research data management plan.
+All applications for NERC funding must include an outline research data management plan.
 This should include details of the estimated quantity of research data expected to be created.

 Long-term preservation